 On-site plant walk-through and industrial hygiene sampling of processes using Bayer products

-Bayer also provides product safety literature on the safe handling of our products, information on ozone depleting chemicals, heavy metal content data and video tapes and other educational material on hazard awareness, safe handling and end-use applications.
+Bayer also provides product and videos porno safety literature on the safe handling of our products, information on ozone depleting chemicals, heavy metal content data and video tapes and other educational material on hazard awareness, safe handling and end-use applications.

 Our library of product information also includes material on general product safety, worker protection, toxicity and eco-toxicity, waste disposal, transportation regulations, industrial hygiene and environmental and regulatory compliance.

 All Bayer product customers are provided with a Product Stewardship manual outlining the services and information we provide, as well as a comprehensive discussion of product stewardship responsibility, data on appropriate regulations, product safety information, safe managing of chemicals and packaging and distribution safety.

 BayCare, Bayer’s Product Stewardship program fulfills and exceeds the guidelines established by the American Chemistry Counci in its Code of 12 management practices.
 Those practices are:

 The ACC Product Stewardship Code defines 12 management practices:

 Senior management is the driving force behind Bayer’s vision of product stewardship.
 This vision is woven into our company culture and is an ongoing, long-term commitment governing company operations and business.

 2. Accountability and Performance Measurement